 The Health Resources and Services Administration (HRSA) is requesting nominations to fill vacancies on the Advisory Committee on Training in Primary Care Medicine and Dentistry (ACTPCMD).
-ACTPCMD is authorized by Section 749 of the Public Health Service (PHS) Act (42 U.S.C.
-293l), as amended.
-The Advisory Committee is governed by provisions of the Federal Advisory Committee Act (FACA) (5 U.S.C.
-Appendix 2), as amended, which sets forth standards for the formation and use of advisory committees, and applies to the extent that the provisions of FACA do not conflict with the requirements of PHS Act Section 749.
+The ACTPCMD is authorized by 42 U.S.C.
+217a, section 222 and 42 U.S.C.
+293l, section 749 of the Public Health Service (PHS) Act, as amended by section 5103(d) and re-designated by section 5303 of the Affordable Care Act.
+The Advisory Committee is governed by provisions of the Federal Advisory Committee Act of 1972 (5 U.S.C.
+Appendix 2), as amended, which sets forth standards for the formation and use of advisory committees.

 The agency will receive nominations on a continuous basis.

-All nominations should be submitted to Advisory Council Operations, Bureau of Health Workforce, HRSA, 11W45C, 5600 Fishers Lane, Rockville, Maryland 20857.
-Mail delivery should be addressed to Advisory Council Operations, Bureau of Health Workforce, HRSA, at the above address, or via email to: BHWAdvisoryCouncilFRN@hrsa.gov.
+All nominations should be submitted to Regina Wilson, Advisory Council Operations, Bureau of Health Workforce, HRSA, 11w45c, 5600 Fishers Lane, Rockville, Maryland 20857.
+Mail delivery should be addressed to Regina Wilson, Advisory Council Operations, Bureau of Health Workforce, HRSA, at the above address, or via email to: RWilson@hrsa.gov.

 Start Further Info

 FOR FURTHER INFORMATION CONTACT:

 Joan Weiss, Ph.D., RN, CRNP, FAAN, Designated Federal Official, ACTPCMD at 301-443-0430 or email at email@example.com.
 A copy of the current committee membership, charter and reports can be obtained by accessing the http://www.hrsa.gov/advisorycommittees/bhpradvisory/actpcmd/.